 3.1.
-Style, Title, and Abstract
+Style, title, and abstract

 All four papers are informatively entitled, and Thorne and Payne's paper poetically so, though fittingly it is left to the reader to trace the trajectories.
 All four abstracts correctly summarise their respective papers, but Thorne and Payne's abstract is overly dense and needs to be expanded, while Kiernan and Aizawa's abstract, although a model of clarity, could be shortened.
-Each paper appears to use standard methods of citation and reference, and to be properly formatted.
+Each paper uses standard methods of citation and reference, and is properly formatted.

 3.2.
-Thorne and Payne's Overview
+Thorne and Payne's overview

 Thorne and Payne's research does not lend itself to direct comparison with the other articles, so is in part evaluated separately.
 The authors undertake an important review of current trends in the use of technology in L2 education, which they combine with an imaginative preview that serves to enumerate potential possibilities.
 Their synoptic examination of relevant factors maintains a credible balance between significant framing questions and issues, and details and concrete examples.
-A succinct overview of SCMC L2 research, and insightful description of the increasingly prevalent uses of the Internet to mediate intercultural communication for SLA purposes, provide an effective base from which they are able to develop a comprehensive frame of reference for understanding technology-mediated L2 learning and use.
+A succinct overview of SCMC L2 research, and insightful description of the increasingly prevalent uses of the Internet to mediate intercultural communication for SLA purposes, provide an effective base from which they develop a comprehensive frame of reference for understanding technology-mediated L2 learning and use.

 3.3.
-Sense of Purpose
+Sense of purpose

-In contrast, the remaining three articles are far less ambitious in scope, and more concrete in application, with Kiernan and Aizawa, and Thornton and Houser, more clearly focused in their research than Markett, Arnedillo-Sánchez, Weber and Tangney.
+The remaining three articles are understandably far less ambitious in scope, and more concrete in application.
+Kiernan and Aizawa, and Thornton and Houser, appear more clearly focused in their research than Markett, Arnedillo-Sánchez, Weber and Tangney.